 Figure 6.x.2.2-1: Sensing service request authorization and result exposure

 Figure 6.x.2.2-1 above shows the information flow for sensing service request and result exposure.
 The sensing service consumer can be a trusted/untrusted AF or an NF (e.g. NWDAF, LMF etc).
 In case of untrusted AF the request is forwarded via the NEF.

+How the communication is implemented between the SF and the SE is carried out is not defined in the scope of this solution.

 1. The sensing client (e.g. AF) sends a sensing service request to the SF.
 For untrusted AF the request is routed via the NEF.
 For the untrusted AF case, the NEF may perform AF authorization before forwarding the request to the SF.
 The sensing service request can be for a one-time (i.e. on demand) sensing result or it can be a subscription based request for periodic or event-based sensing result notification.
 The content of the sensing service request is described in section 6.X.2.2